Pyotr Konchalovsky

-Pyotr or Petr Petrovich Konchalovsky (Пётр Петрович Кончаловский; 21 February 1876 – 2 February 1956) was a Russian and Soviet painter.
-He was a founding member and Chairman of the Knave of Diamonds group.
+Pyotr Petrovich Konchalovsky (Note: Also anglicised as Petr Petrovich Konchalovsky.) (Пётр Петрович Кончаловский; – 2 February 1956) was a Russian and Soviet painter.
+Konchalovsky was a founding member and chairman of the Knave of Diamonds group.

-Biography

-Early life
+Early life and education

-Pyotr Konchalovsky was born in the village of Slavianka, Izyumsky Uyezd, Kharkov Governorate, Russian Empire, on 21 February 1876.
-His father was a translator and art publisher, with connections to many artists active in Russia during the late 19th century.
+Pyotr Konchalovsky was born on 21 February 1876 in the village of Slavyansk in Kharkov Governorate of the Russian Empire (present-day Ukraine).
+His father, Pyotr, was a translator and art publisher with connections to many artists active in Russia during the late 19th century.
+His brothers were Maxim, a physician, and Dmitry, a historian.

-In 1889, the Konchalovskys moved to Moscow and their house became a part of the Moscow art scene of the 1890s.
+In 1889, the Konchalovsky family moved to Moscow and their house became a part of the Moscow art scene of the 1890s.
 Their house was often visited by Valentin Serov, Konstantin Korovin, Mikhail Vrubel, Vasily Surikov, and Konchalovsky used to spend every weekend at Tretyakov gallery to study the canvases painted by key Russian artists.

 During his gymnasium years Konchalovsky attended classes of Moscow School of Painting, Sculpture and Architecture.
-After advice of Konstantin Korovin and Valentin Serov, in 1896-1898 he traveled to Paris to study at the Académie Julian, one of his classmates being Albert Gleizes.
+After advice of Konstantin Korovin and Valentin Serov, in 1896–1898 he traveled to Paris to study at the Académie Julian, one of his classmates being Albert Gleizes.
 In 1899, he returned to Russia and entered the Imperial Academy of Arts in Saint Petersburg, graduating in 1907.
-At the academy, he studied under Savinsky, Zaleman and Kovalevsky.
+At the academy, he studied under Vasily Savinsky, Hugo Salemann and Pavel Kovalevsky.